gigerbytes/ncov-ph-data/README.md

 You can see pdf examples in /pdfs

+*Note: Seems like the DOH stopped publishing these*

 `combine_data.py`
-Combine API data (from saved Mongodb) and PDF data to holisting csv `cases_ph.csv` for use & upload to KAGGLE
+Combine API data (from saved Mongodb) and PDF data to holisting csv `cases_ph.csv` for use & upload to Kaggle

 Kaggle link here : https://www.kaggle.com/gigbytes/novel-coronavirus-philippine-dataset